 Meet the people who make the games!

 In my free time, I enjoy a pretty wide range of gaming interests.
-I enjoy roleplaying games, from the periodic pen-and-paper game, to the online MMO, City of Heroes / Villains.
+I enjoy roleplaying games, from the periodic pen-and-paper game, to the online MMO.
 I'm also a fan of any number of board games, non-collectible card games, and lightweight miniatures games.
+Outside of gaming, I do on and off-stage work in local theater, and am on the board of directors of The Baron's Men troupe.

 Alex like to draw pictures.
 Alex no like word things.